jamescooke/blog/content/2402_pipeline_things.md

 > are failing.

 In addition, these failures are so rare that we often are surprised when things fail.
-Plus, it's good that we have the validation in place that finds this kinds of errors and reports them.
+Plus, it's good that we have the validation in place that finds these kind of errors and reports them.

 ### This is bad